 - The fertile, spore-bearing frond is distinctive in shape, and also has a groove on the inside of the stem.
 When present during harvest time, the previous year’s fertile frond will be dark brown in color.
 Not all ostrich fern crowns will have fertile fronds.

-In contrast, bracken fern fiddleheads are fuzzy, and lack the brown paper-like covering and U-shaped groove on the inside of the stem.
+In contrast, bracken fern fiddleheads are fuzzy, lack the brown paper-like covering and do not have a U-shaped groove on the inside of the stem.

 Later in the season, fully grown ostrich ferns have other identifying features.
 With the help of a field guide, you can then identify ostrich ferns for a future harvest.